-Cassandra (22) received her A.A. from DMACC and is pursuing a degree in elementary education at Iowa State University.
-She will get an elementary education degree after her student teaching this fall.
+Cassandra (22) received her A.A. from DMACC and recently received a degree in elementary education from Iowa State University.
+She will be married in May of this year and hopefully start a new job this fall.
 She was the answer to a mom’s prayers.
 I had always dreamed about having a little girl.
 I could not have been blessed with a better daughter.
 She is a joy and one of my best friends.
 1 Thessalonians 5:16 Be happy (in your faith) and rejoice and be glad-hearted continually.

 Hope (16) has Hypoplastic Left Heart Syndrome.
 She is a fairly healthy 10th grader.
 She is a sweet, beautiful, artistic, video game loving little girl.
 We were blessed to adopt her, at birth, while my husband was a Fellow at the Uof I. What a gift that was.
 My husband called to tell me that there was a little girl, who’s adoptive parents have decided not to adopt her because of her heart defect, and asks how I would feel about adoption.
 God works in truly miraculous ways.
 She is a blessing!
 Jeremiah 29:11 For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.